kampffrosch94/froql/README.md

 Froql is a DSL for dealing with graph-like state in Rust.

-## Target usecase
+## Target use case
-Froql was designed with gamejams in mind.
+Froql was designed with game jams in mind.
-In a gamejam requirements aren't clear and time is limited.
+In a game jam requirements aren't clear and time is limited.
-Lots of experimentation needs to happen but global refactorin is too costly.
+Lots of experimentation needs to happen but global refactoring is too costly.
 State is often graph-like (hard to express in Rust) and not tree-like (easy to express in Rust).

 Therefore froql allows a user to input data, define relations between data objects and then query the data back out in whatever shape is needed at the usage side.

-This dynamic behavior relaxes both the requirements and the guarantees of Rusts typesystem.
+This dynamic behavior relaxes both the requirements and the guarantees of Rust's typesystem.

 ## froql has
 - fast compile times